fetchrobotics/docs/source/api_overview.rst

 .. warning::

     Fetch is tuned to work with smooth paths.
-The tuning performs best when paths are properly smoothed and timed, such as those generated from MoveIt!
-Fetch has a number of mechanisms in place to prevent damage from improper trajectories.
+The tuning performs best when paths are properly smoothed and timed, such as those generated from MoveIt Fetch has a number of mechanisms in place to prevent damage from improper trajectories.
 Improperly constructed paths may cause motor or breaker shutdown.